10 Road Trips You Can Take Over a Weekend

 This stretch of US 1, commonly known as the Overseas Highway, is only 113 miles, but there are plenty of reasons — from roadside souvenir shops to seafood shacks — to stop along the way.
 Once you enter the Upper Keys, refuel at Alabama Jack’s or Mrs. Mac’s Kitchen in Key Largo.
 Scuba divers will love John Pennekamp Coral Reef State Park, which contains the only living coral reef in the U.S. (and an underwater park).
 Divers can also overnight at Jules Undersea Lodge, which claims to be the only underwater hotel in the world.
 Or spend the night at halfway point Islamadora in the Middle Keys.
 Options include Casa Morada or the family-friendly Hawks Cay Resort.
-Ma’s Fish Camp and Lazy Days Restaurant are popular eateries, while feeding tarpon at Robbie’s is another popular pastime.
+Lazy Days Restaurant is a popular eatery, while feeding tarpon at Robbie’s is another popular pastime.
 Continue down to Marathon for the Dolphin Research Center and Turtle Hospital.
 Grab a bite at the quirky Wooden Spoon, and leave time for Instagram opps along the iconic Seven Mile Bridge into the Lower Keys.
 From here, it remains a straight shoot into Key West.

 New York City to the Catskill Mountains